BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill

 Put on your shirt and cast off...

-So we chose this cotton twill with a pale blue full of nuances that enrich the fabric .
+We therefore chose this cotton twill with a pale blue full of nuances that enrich the fabric .

-The shirt takes the light very well.
+The shirt catches the light very well.

 There is a sort of mottled effect on the material.
-Very delicate, it nevertheless gives the shirt a strong personality which contrasts with the structured side of twill.
+Very delicate, it nevertheless gives the shirt a strong personality which contrasts with the structured side of the twill.

 This pale blue is truly unique.
 It is so light that you can wear it without any risk with navy pants.

-In addition, the chosen threads and Albini expertise ensure a very soft hand, therefore very pleasant to wear .
+In addition, the selected threads and Albini expertise ensure a very soft hand, therefore very pleasant to wear .
 I assure you, you will enjoy putting it on in the morning and you will regret having to take it off in the evening...

-High-end finishes, no amalgam
+High-end finishes, no confusion

-For those who are discovering our shirts for the first time, know that we are committed to taking care of the details to ensure quality and longevity to our pieces .
+For those who are discovering our shirts for the first time, know that we are committed to taking care of the details to ensure quality and longevity of our pieces .
 Here are the important points to know :

 Reinforcement swallows

-Hidden button-down collar
+Hidden button down collar

 How to wear our summer shirts?